-US styrene butadiene rubber (SBR) supply levels outpaced demand during the first quarter of 2019, as has been the trend for several years.
-Even tightening of feedstock butadiene (BD) in 2018 did not impact supply levels of SBR.
-Overcapacity continues, especially given an influx of imports from foreign producers.
-The growing trend toward S-SBR compounds capacity issues as E-SBR grows out of favour with a push toward high-performance tyres.
+US supplies of styrene-butadiene-rubber (SBR) continue to outstrip sluggish demand amid slow market activity as has been the trend for several years.
+Overcapacity continues, especially given an influx of imports from foreign producers, causing further increases in US SBR supplies.
+The growing trend toward S-SBR compounds capacity issues, as E-SBR grows out of favour with a push toward high-performance tyres.

 We offer the following regional Styrene butadiene rubber analysis and news coverage to keep you informed of factors and developments affecting prices in the Styrene butadiene rubber marketplace.

 More information about the price reports we publish on Styrene butadiene rubber

 Independent price assessments and market coverage by region

 More information about the historical price data we publish on Styrene butadiene rubber

 News & market analysis specifically relating to Styrene butadiene rubber